JuliaTrustworthyAI/ConformalPrediction.jl/README.md

 Pkg.add(url="https://github.com/pat-alt/ConformalPrediction.jl")
 ```

-## Status 🔁
+## 🔁 Status

-This package is in its very early stages of development and therefore still subject to changes to the core architecture.
-The following approaches have been implemented in the development version:
+This package is in its early stages of development and therefore still subject to changes to the core architecture and API.
+The following CP approaches have been implemented in the development version:

 **Regression**: